 Advantages that Industry 4.0 brings

 The great advantage of Industry 4.0 is that it can be implemented step by step.
-Using cyber-physical systems companies can transform the manufacturing without stopping the process.
-This involves the necessary sensors equipment, the installation of the system components with miniature servers and replacement of the bus system.
+Using cyber-physical systems companies can transform manufacturing without stopping the process.
+This involves the necessary sensors equipment, the installation of the system components with miniature servers, and the replacement of the bus system.
 That is, you can start with a single machine, and then convert the entire plant.
-What is said about the "fourth industrial revolution" is actually an evolution of machines.
-Hough Industry 4.0 isn’t still implemented on industrial scale, the partners from research organizations and industrial sectors are working hard to make it a reality.
+What is said about the “fourth industrial revolution” is actually an evolution of machines.
+Hough Industry 4.0 isn’t still implemented on an industrial scale, the partners from research organizations and industrial sectors are working hard to make it a reality.

 - Reduction of operating costs related to hardware status monitoring and 24/7 monitoring of any devices and components.

 - Dynamic, intellectual manufacturing planning and load balancing systems help to reduce operating expenses.

 - Possibility to aggregate data from several companies/factories in a single Data Center.

 - Selling devices as a service — you can sell a device including monitoring and maintenance services by subscription.

 No better way to understand Industry 4.0 than create it.
 We at Softarex Technologies, Inc. prepared a small prototype of the indoor air quality control system as an example of Industry 4.0 capabilities.
 Let’s call it simply “The system”.
 The most interesting thing, in this case, is that system can be created and scaled easily.
 For prototyping, an ordinary Lego kit was used.
 The system itself is a set of devices communicating via a central server.
 The server is the “command center” for the entire system and is responsible for its correct operation.
 To make it more convenient the system also has a portal for users who want to monitor the system status online.